rekaklj/LLM_ED/README.md

 This repository contains material belonging to my MA thesis on 'Prompting Llama for Event Detection'.<br>

-The notebooks are organized into four folders:<br>
+The notebooks are organized into five folders:<br>
 - `pre-processing`
 - `prompting`
 - `post-processing`
 - `evaluation`
+- `datacontamination`